faheemk23/react-mailbox/README.md

 *Implemented various operations on the mail app using useReducer.

     Implemented filters to show unread emails and to show starred emails with the help of checkbox.
-Initially these checkboxes should are be selected.
+Initially these checkboxes are not selected.

     Star and un-star an email.